nehalchoraria/google-captcha-bypass/README.md

 # google-captcha-bypass
 -- Indevelopment

-By pass google captch using selenium and waston speech
+Bypass google captcha using selenium and waston speech